sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide24.png)

-Some time ago, a team in JetBrains took it and made it multiplatform
+Some time ago, a team at JetBrains took it and made it multiplatform

 ![](/images/wasmio23/slide25.png)

-So now, you can write multiplatform application and use Compose for UIs by writing code like this slide.
+So now, you can write multiplatform application and use Compose for UI by writing code like on this slide.

 {{< youtube m6FlSWFlhzw >}}

 And it now works with Kotlin/Wasm!
 Check it out!
 It’s a demo originally built for desktop but run inside the browser, you can follow [this link](http://zal.im/wasmio/) and play with the live demo.
-It requires enabling WebAssembly GC support (for example by going to `chrome://flags/#enable-webassembly-garbage-collection` in Chrome) and works in Chrome and Firefox latest stable versions.
+It works in Chrome and Firefox latest stable versions, but may require enabling WebAssembly GC support.

 ![](/images/wasmio23/slide27.png)